-PAA Series B Preferred Unit Distributions.
-Distributions on PAA's Series B preferred units accumulate and are payable quarterly in arrears on the 15th day of February, May, August and November.
-The following table details distributions paid or to be paid to PAA's Series B preferred unitholders (in millions, except per unit data):
+Series B Preferred Unit Distributions.
+Distributions on the Series B preferred units accumulate and are payable quarterly in arrears on the 15th day of February, May, August and November.
+See Note 12 to our Consolidated Financial Statements included in Part IV of our 2022 Annual Report on Form 10-K for additional information regarding our Series B preferred unit distributions.
+The following table details distributions paid or to be paid to our Series B preferred unitholders (in millions, except per unit data):

 Series B Preferred Unitholders

-Distribution Payment Date Cash Distribution Distri ibution per Unit
+Distribution Payment Date Cash D istribution Distril oution per Unit

 May 15, 2023 (1) \$ 18 \$ 22.18

 February 15, 2023 \$ 18 \$ 22.27

 Payable to unitholders of record at the close of business on May 1, 2023 for the period from February 15, 2023 through May 14, 2023.
-At March 31, 2023, approximately \$9 million of accrued distributions payable to PAA's Series B preferred unitholders was included in "Other current liabilities" on our Condensed Consolidated Balance Sheet.
+At March 31, 2023, approximately \$9 million of accrued distributions payable to our Series B preferred unitholders was included in "Other current liabilities" on our Condensed Consolidated Balance Sheet.

-PAA Common Unit Distributions.
-The following table details distributions to PAA's common unitholders paid during or pertaining to the first three months of 2023 (in millions, except per unit data):
+Common Unit Distributions.
+The following table details distributions to our common unitholders paid during or pertaining to the first three months of 2023 (in millions, except per unit data):

-Common Cas sh Distribution per Distribution Payment Date Public AAP Total Cash Distribution Common Unit May 15, 2023 (1) \$ 122 \$ 65 \$ 187 \$ 0.2675 February 14, 2023 \$ 122 \$ 65 \$ 187 \$ 0.2675
+Distributions Common Unitho lders Cas sh Distribution per Distribution Payment Date Public AAP Total Cash Distribution Common Unit May 15, 2023 (1) \$ 122 \$ 65 \$ 187 \$ 0.2675 February 14, 2023 \$ 122 \$ 65 \$ 187 \$ 0.2675